 Country Life is one of my favorite brands for supplements.
 Almost all of their supplements are made in the USA, and they are committed to sustainability.
 They are high-quality and, just as importantly, of consistent quality.

-Unfortunately, I wasn’t able to dig up lab testing info for their activated charcoal.
+Unfortunately, I couldn’t dig up lab testing info for their activated charcoal.
 I did find that it’s made from coconut, which means it probably has a low ash level and effective at adsorbing.
-It’s very finely ground, so you could open the capsules and use this AC for salves or face masks as well as taking it internally.
+It’s very finely ground, so you could open the capsules and use this AC for salves or face masks and take it internally.

 Intralabs Granular Activated Charcoal